harlecin/hugo-site/content/post/more-advanced-sql-4-ds.md

 Creating a columnstore index is as simple as:
 ```
+-- non-clustered index
+CREATE COLUMNSTORE INDEX indexName ON tableName

+-- clustered index
+CREATE CLUSTERED COLUMNSTORE INDEX indexName ON tableName
 ```

+As a rule of thumb, columnstore indices work best for analytical workloads and rowstore indices for transactional workloads

 Please note that while creating an index is simple, working effectively with indices is usually not.
 There are many nuances and different index types, so if you want to get maximum performance I recommend to talk to a database developer or be prepared to read quite some online documentation:)